 Although text testimonials are awesome social proof, a solid video testimonial is even more powerful.
 64 percent more likely to book a call after watching a video.
 Why?
 Video content is more easy-to-consume, eye-catching, dynamic, and enjoyable.
 Videos foster customer loyalty and sell, not being salesy.

 However, sometimes asking clients for testimonials can be challenging for both the coaches and the clients.
-Luckily, there is a testimonial & rating platform Trust, the most convenient way to collect testimonials.
+Luckily, there is a platform Trust, the most convenient way to collect testimonials.
 Forget about waiting and begging your clients to leave feedback.
 Trust does it for you.

-Just ask a client to leave feedback and send a personal survey to leave a text testimonial via email.
+Just ask a client to leave feedback and send a personal testimonial request form via email.
 To record a video testimonial, a client gets a link to make a new video or upload their own one from Facebook, YouTube, etc. Then, Trust works on the data and features text or video testimonials on the website as a clickable notification widget, static, or carousel elements after your approval.
 What’s more, Trust offers the ability to e-sign a contract between you and your testimonial sender.

 Upgrade your website with star ratings